 Which diet is very low-carb, high-fat and based on some surprising science?
-If you guessed the ketogenic diet, you’re right!
-It’s not hard to find celebrities, high-profile doctors and social media influencers touting the science behind the keto diet.
+If you guessed the ketogenic diet, also referred to as keto, you’re right!
+It’s not hard to find someone touting the latest science behind the keto diet.
 But if you’re wondering what to believe, you’re not alone.
-We’ve pulled together the latest science behind keto to help you decide if it’s the right weight loss plan for you — or if something else could be better.
+We've pulled together the most up-to-date science behind the keto diet and spoke with Jenny Craig's Registered Dietitian, Briana Rodriquez, to learn more and help you decide if it’s the right weight loss plan for you — or if something else could be better.

 Where did the keto diet come from?